Dav1s-Ops/rpa-integration-dw/README.md

 ## Overview

 The Integration Runner is a Ruby-based application that automates browser interactions using `Watir`.
 It is designed to run integrations, process data, and generate reports.
-This application utilizes the `Chromium` headless browser for efficiency and `CSV` files for output data storage.
+This application utilizes the `Selenium` headless browser for efficiency and `CSV` files for output data storage.
 The program is containerized using Docker, making it portable and easy to deploy.

 ## Setup and Usage